 To successfully complete the internship, the intern must:

-Complete all chart records and clinical paperwork and review these materials with supervisor(s) before the end of the internship.
+Complete all records and clinical paperwork and review these materials with supervisor(s) before the end of the internship.

 Satisfy any and all additional competency requirements of the internship, as indicated by satisfactory response to any remediation program/requirements instituted during the internship.